 If you want to preserve your child's handprints, footprints and more, you'll love our salt dough ornament recipe.
 You can create little keepsakes that you'll treasure for years to come.

-At my son’s preschool they were doing a winter fundraiser where they took the kids’ handprints and turned them into little cut-out Santas.
-They were adorable, but I wanted to be able to preserve his little 2 year old handprint on something sturdier than paper.
-That’s when I remembered that I’d seen some friends on Instagram making salt dough ornaments.
+My son's preschool was doing a winter fundraiser where they took the kids' handprints and turned them into little cut-out Santas.
+They were adorable, but I wanted to be able to preserve his little 2-year-old handprint on something sturdier than paper.
+That's when I remembered that I'd seen some friends on Instagram making salt dough ornaments.
 That would be perfect!
-They are so easy to make and you probably have most of the ingredients in your pantry (YAY for free crafts!).
-Since I made a pretty large batch of dough, I got a bit more creative and decided to do a few other ornaments as well, including a super cute Olaf from Frozen, a reindeer, a dove, and even some Teenage Mutant Ninja Turtles (more on those babies later).
+They are so easy to make and you probably have most of the salt dough ornament recipe ingredients in your pantry (YAY for free crafts!).
+Since I made a pretty large batch of dough, I got a bit more creative and decided to do a few other ornaments as well, including a super cute Olaf from Frozen, a reindeer, a dove, and even some Teenage Mutant Ninja Turtles ornaments.

-Here’s what you’ll need for your Salt Dough Ornaments:
+Here's what you'll need for your Salt Dough Ornament Recipe: